Integrations๐

 Undine integrates with django-modeltranslation

-are created.
+and Orders are created.
 Specifically, this happens using two settings:

 MODELTRANSLATION_INCLUDE_TRANSLATABLE

-and MODELTRANSLATION_INCLUDE_TRANSLATIONS
+and MODELTRANSLATION_INCLUDE_TRANSLATIONS.

-Using the MODELTRANSLATION_INCLUDE_TRANSLATABLE
+Using the MODELTRANSLATION_INCLUDE_TRANSLATABLE and MODELTRANSLATION_INCLUDE_TRANSLATIONS

 settings, you can control which of these fields undine will add to your schema